trek-view/basecamp/_posts/2020-05-22-extracting-frames-from-360-video.md

 ---

+When I first started looking at thw

+One of the reasons the first Trek Pack

+## A quick overview to the workflow

+The a

+1. Extract metadata track from video file (for telemetry information)
+2. Split video into frames (individual photo files)
+3. Choose frames you want to use (distance between frames / frame count)
+4. Create the output
+    - Add telemetry data to selected frames and output inidividual images files (`.jpg), or;
+    - Create new video file (.`mp4`) using selected frames and original metadata track.

-One of the reasons the first Trek Pack shot photos over video was because for most, working with individual photos is much easier than video files -- there is less technical skill and computer processing required.
+shot photos over video was because for most, working with individual photos is much easier than video files -- there is less technical skill and computer processing required.

 Video files are essentially lots of photos played back at a set speed with sound added.